IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 00 00 *  *  * /usr/local/bin/isnap-create.sh -r >> /tmp/snaplogs/tsminst1-snapcreate.log 2>&1
 ```

-An alternative way to schedule the creation of SGC is to source the `profile` of the instance user prior to executing `isnap-create.sh`:
+An alternative way to schedule the creation of consistent immutable snapshots is to source the `profile` of the instance user prior to executing `isnap-create.sh`:

 ```
 # create snapshot at midnight every day